 Collection of brief histories, stories, poems, plays, and newspaper clippings about the Macleay area as collected by the author from the mid-nineteenth century through the early twentieth century.
 Much information was compiled from oral histories.

-Oregon Northwest Black Pioneers, eds., Perseverence: A History of African Americans in Oregon's Marion and Polk Counties, Salem: Oregon Northwest Black Pioneers, 2011, 261 pages, photographs, index.
+Oregon Northwest Black Pioneers, eds., Perseverence: A History of African Americans in Oregon's Marion and Polk Counties, Salem: Oregon Northwest Black Pioneers, 2011.
+Photographs, index.
+261 pages.

 A collection of short articles about the history of African Americans in the two counties, including biographical sketches of several dozen buried in Salem's Pioneer Cemetery.

 Salem Historic Landmarks Commission.
 Historic Salem: An Inventory of Historic Places, Salem: City of Salem, February 1984.
-Maps, Photographs, Pp. 263.
+Maps, Photographs, 263 pages.

 This publication consists of a collection of survey and inventory documentation for individual sites and structures in Salem.
 Entries include neighborhood maps, addresses, physical descriptions, photographs and narrative histories for each resource.
 In addition to the survey and inventory, the publication makes recommendations for designation of certain sites and structures as historic landmarks, identifies secondary and tertiary sites and structures, and mentions sites and structures needing further research.
 Survey cites sources with physical descriptions.

 Santiam Heritage Foundation.
 An Inventory of Properties Included in the City of Stayton, Oregon Historic Overlay Districts.
 Stayton: Santiam Heritage Foundation, 2003.
-Pp. 44. [pdf ]
+44 pages.

 Sweger, Blanche, ed.
 We Were There.
 4 Vols.
 1980-1983.
 Illustrations, Tables.
 Not paginated.